Maximum Overdrive

 Review:

-This film begins telling us about a rogue comet coming close to Earth and that for a few days we are covered by its tail.
-We then see weird things are happening.
+This starts with text setting the stage.
+There’s a rogue comet coming close to Earth and for about a week, we’re covered by its tail.
+Weird things then start to happen.
 First is a digital sign that changes to a rude message.
 A man comes to an ATM and it calls him an ‘asshole’.
-We then see the first deaths; a drawbridge goes up on its own.
-The light stays green and the arms didn’t come down.
+This guy is played by director and writer King.
+We then see the first deaths; a draw bridge goes up on its own.
+The light stayed green and the arms didn’t come down.

-The film then shifts to a boy, played by Holter Graham, who just won his team a baseball game.
-The coach goes to buy them all a pop, but the machine isn’t working.
-It then goes crazy, shooting out cans of pop at high speeds.
+We then meet Duncan’s son Deke (Holter Graham), who just won his team a baseball game.
+The coach goes to buy them drinks from a vending machine, but it isn’t working right.
+It goes crazy, shooting out cans at high speeds.
 It kills the coach and two players.
-Graham stares at it and flees.
+Deke flees in terror.
 He watches as a steamroller breaks on to the field and kills another of his teammates.
-Graham continues on, seeing the wake of other machines with their human owners.
+The boy continues on, seeing the wake of other machines with their human owners.

-We then meet a young woman, played by Laura Harrington, riding in a car with Christopher Murney.
-He is a bible salesman that can’t keep his hands to himself.
-He keeps touching her leg.
-She allows it to an extent, needing to continue heading south.
+We then meet a young woman, Brett (Laura Harrington).
+She is riding in a car with Camp Loman (Christopher Murney).
+He’s a bible salesman that can’t keep his hands to himself.
+She allows it to an extent, needing the ride.
 She picks up a faint report on the radio about getting off the highway and forces his car into a parking lot of the truck stop.
-Murney is almost run over by a truck, but he is pulled away at the last second.
+He berates her.
+He is almost run over by a truck, but he is pulled away at the last second.

-Then we meet a newly married couple, played by Yeardley Smith and John Short.
-They need to get gas.
-They pass by a few things that light up, but then turn off.
-Short thinks he sees it, but can’t be sure.
+Then we meet a newly married couple, Connie (Yeardley Smith) and Curt John Short.
+They’re running low on gas.
+They pass by a few things that light up but then turn off.
+He catches glimpses but can’t be sure.
 They pull into a gas station and see that a man is dead.
 A tow truck then starts up and tries to run them down.
 It fails and they get back on the road.